Joanna of Austria, Grand Duchess of Tuscany: Death

-On 10 April 1578, Joanna – heavily pregnant with her eighth child – fell from the stairs in the Grand Ducal Palace in Florence.
+On 10 April 1578, Joanna – heavily pregnant with her eighth child – fell from the stairs at the Palazzo Vecchio in Florence.
 Some hours later, she prematurely gave birth to a son, who died immediately.
 She died the next day on 11 April.
 Francesco subsequently married his mistress, Bianca Cappello, making her grand duchess.

 The mysterious circumstances around this accident caused rumours accusing her husband and his mistress of murdering her, so that they could be married.
 However, modern medical investigation of her remains confirm the official reports of her death as caused by the birth (the child presented arm first, and Joanna suffered a ruptured uterus).
 Joanna suffered from scoliosis: her spine and pelvis were severely deformed.
 It is clear from the condition of her pelvis that her previous births had been difficult, and it seems remarkable that she had survived them.

 Issue

 The eight children of Francesco and Joanna were: